Home > Health insurance > Health insurance in Georgia

 Depending on your income and circumstances, you may find that you’re eligible for free or low-cost health coverage through Medicaid or PeachCare for Kids (Georgia CHIP).

 Georgia partially expanded Medicaid in mid-2023 (up to 100% of the poverty level) but imposed a work requirement for eligibility.
 This has significantly limited the number of people who are newly eligible for coverage under the program, which is called Georgia Pathways to Coverage.
-As of December 2023, only 2,344 people were enrolled in the Pathways program.12 And by June 2024, enrollment had only grown to 4,318 people.13
+As of June 2024, only 4,231 people were enrolled in the Pathways program.12

 Learn more about whether you might meet the criteria for Medicaid in Georgia.